wrathematics/coop/README.md

 pcor(x, y)   # like cor(x, y)
 cosine(x, y) # like lsa::cosine(x, y)
 ```

+There are also `t` versions of the functions which operate on the transposed data (without producing a copy).
+So `tcovar(x)` will do the same computation as as `cov(t(x))` (but much more efficiently).

+The functions also have an additional argument `inverse`, which will return the matrix inverse of the specified operation.
+So `covar(x, inverse=TRUE)` will return the inverted covariance matrix.

 For more details, see the package vignette.